Learn About the Potency, Ingredients and Benefits of Natural Sleeping Pills

 To learn your own tolerance to any supplements you should always start off on a lower dose and let the body get used to it.
 If taking 5-HTP for the first time your body will have to get used to converting an external substance into serotonin.

 So to reduce any side effects try half the dose for the first few nights and then increase the dosage.
-This is easier said than done if you are sleep deprived and need a solution, but even half dosages of good natural sleeping pills will help.
+This is easier said than done if you are sleep deprived and need a solution, but even half dosages of good natural sleeping tablets will help.